Jayden159/ConverterApp/README.md

 Unit for return methods - Azhar

-Put units of measure to and from into array – Jayden
+Put units of measurement to and from into array – Jayden

 Methods for each units of conversion – Jayden

 Methods for each unit reversed – Russell

+Rounding method to choose to how many decimal points - Russell

 Go through and add/change any documentation – Russell/Everyone